alesanchezr/webpack-tutorial/README.md

 $ npm init -y
 ```

 3. Install webpack

 ```sh
 $ npm install --save-dev webpack
 ```

-4. We want to be able to bunble CSS file into our JS bundles, for that we need the Style and CSS loaders.
+4. We want to be able to bunble CSS file into our JS bundles, for that we need both the Style and CSS loaders.

 ```sh
 $ npm install --save-dev style-loader css-loader